Memory Capacity of Recurrent Neural Networks with Matrix Representation: Matrix Representation in Neural Memory of Recurrent Neural Networks

 There can be multiple ways to solve the above problem.
-The memory can act as a placeholder for storing similar or correlated input's representations in one slot only, thus all the information about similar inputs are available in one place and can be decoded accordingly, perhaps like an encoder-decoder structure \citep{cho2014properties}.
-Thus, instead of storing current state in it's entirety, one can instead use it to determine the closest representation already available in the memory and the updates it may need to fit the representation of the similar group of inputs.
-We can use weights as an unique address of each slot for finding the location of closest representation in memory.
+The memory can act as a placeholder for storing similar or correlated input representation in one slot only, thus all the information about similar inputs is available in one place and can be decoded accordingly, perhaps like an encoder-decoder structure \cite{cho2014properties}.
+Thus, instead of storing the current state in its entirety, one can instead use it to determine the closest representation already available in the memory and the updates it may need to fit the representation of a similar group of inputs.
+We can use weights as a unique address of each slot for finding the location of the closest representation in memory.
 Hence, the weights should somehow be able to look at each slot and determine which one is closest to the current representation.

-We note that this problem of finding techniques for efficient storage and retrieval of memory elements is not new in the machine learning research community and there's been multiple proposals for achieving efficient storage and retrieval for different domains \citep{santoro2016meta,gulcehre2017memory, le2019neural}.
+We note that this problem of finding techniques for efficient storage and retrieval of memory elements is not new in the machine learning research community and there have been multiple proposals for achieving efficient storage and retrieval for different domains \cite{santoro2016meta,gulchere2017memory, le2019neural}.
 One of the simplest of these proposals is the Neural Turing Machine (NTM) and the memory addressing mechanism it proposes.
-We thus propose to use the same addressing mechanisms for the memory which now stores matrix representations \citep{gao2016matrix} as opposed to vector representations as originally proposed in NTM.
+We thus propose to use the same addressing mechanisms for the memory which now stores matrix representations \cite{gao2016matrix} as opposed to vector representations as originally proposed in NTM.
 This leads to our proposed Matrix Neural Turing Machine (MNTM) which takes in and stores matrix-sized sequences into a bounded memory.
-We now formally introduce MNTM and later argue that even though the modifications are in the overall memory structure as compared to the simple $\mQ_n$ introduced earlier for theoretic evaluations of effect of memory, the capacity doesn't decrease in comparison while making matrix representations and storage feasible.
+We now formally introduce MNTM and later argue that even though the modifications are in the overall memory structure as compared to the simple $\mQ_n$ introduced earlier for theoretic evaluations of the effect of memory, the capacity doesn't decrease in comparison while making matrix representations and storage feasible.